FrancesCoronel/hire-me/docs/01-search/for-profit-programs.md

-## Programs
+## Pay to Play Programs

-Most of these programs are pay to play.
+These programs are **pay to play**.

-These are not coding bootcamps but instead hiring bootcamps that focus entirely on helping you land a job, usually through tech interview prep.
+These are **not [coding bootcamps](https://www.coursereport.com/)** but instead hiring bootcamps that focus entirely on helping you land a job, usually through tech interview prep.

 ### Outco